 Consumption of Minerals

 Minerals are not naturally produced by the body so you will need to consume them on a regular basis as part of your food intake and diet plan.
-They are not vulnerable and are stable to heat, sunlight, or chemical reactions during food preparation but have a greater tendency to get lost when they bind to the other substances that are in food.
+They are not vulnerable and are stable to heat, sunlight, or chemical reactions during food preparation, but they have a greater tendency to get lost when they bind to the other substances in food.

 Minerals are classified into two groups: macrominerals and microminerals which are also called trace minerals.
 Macrominerals are the minerals your body needs in large amounts.
 This will be more than 100 milligrams per day.
 Minerals that are included in the macromineral group are:

 Microminerals are also called trace minerals.
 These minerals are needed in the body but require only smaller quantity intake.
 Generally, our bodies will need only a few milligrams or micrograms of a trace mineral per day.
 Some of the minerals under this group are:

 Mineral deficiency does not happen spontaneously, but instead, it happens over time and may be caused by different factors such as incorrect and insufficient diet.
 The difficulty of the body to absorb the trace minerals available from the food we eat may already result in a mineral deficiency.
 Low levels of these trace minerals can produce various symptoms:

 - Magnesium deficiency can cause mood swings, cramps, dizziness, emotional imbalance, and stress.

 - Calcium deficiency results in arthritis, brittle nails, cramps, and osteoporosis.

 - Potassium deficiency results in muscle weakness, heart palpitations, and fainting.

 - Selenium deficiency symptoms include cataracts, age spots, liver cirrhosis, and lower immune function.